Check out

 1. Locate the proxy borrower in the system.

-2. In the Who are you acting as? dialog, select the name of the user they will be acting as a proxy for and click Continue.
+2. In the Who are you acting as? dialog, select the name of the user for whom the patron is acting as a proxy and click Continue.
 The Who are you acting as? dialog closes and patron and proxy details are displayed.

 Scanning the item to check out